LongBeachInnovationTeam/inspector-gadget/README.md

 ### Updating GIS Data

-Inspector GIS data is imported by running a rake task (defined in `lib/tasks/import.rake`) at the command line: `bundle exec rake import:inspector_regions`.
+Inspector GIS data is imported by running a rake task (defined in `lib/tasks/import.rake`) at the command line: `docker-compose -f docker-compose.yml -f docker-compose.dev.yml run web bundle exec rake import:inspector_regions`.
 The task assumes that the `B_Insp_Com.zip`, `B_Insp_Ele.zip`, and `B_Insp_Res.zip` source GIS data files are stored in `data/gis/` as one or more zip files exported from ArcGIS.
 These zip files contain (among other things) a shapefile (`.shp`) that the RGeo gem can ingest and store in the database.
 These files are provided by the City of Long Beach GIS team.

 Each layer of the shapefile must include an attribute called `INSPECTOR` with an inspector's last name.
 Name comparison is done with SQL `ILIKE`, so is not case sensitive.